-The Bellarine Rail Trail is located on a Crown Land rail easement that extends from Newcomb to Queenscliff, via Drysdale.
-It is approximately 32.5 kilometres in length and was officially proclaimed in 1995.
+The Bellarine Rail Trail is located on a Crown Land rail easement that extends from South Geelong to Queenscliff, via Drysdale.
+It is approximately 35 kilometres in length and was officially proclaimed in 1995.

 With the exception of a few sites between Drysdale and Curlewis, most of the rail-lines have been removed from the rail reserve between Newcomb and Drysdale.
 The rail-line from Drysdale to Queenscliff has been retained and is presently managed by the Geelong Steam Preservation Society as a tourist train operation.
-City of Greater Geelong, through the Bellarine Rail Trail Advisory Committee*, is the manager of the Rail Trail along the entire length.
+The City of Greater Geelong is the manager of the Rail Trail along the entire length.

-The intention of this plan is to (i) provide objectives and that will guide vegetation management of the Bellarine Rail Trail into the future and to (ii) provide a works budget (Appendix – table 6) that will assist City of Greater Geelong and community groups in coordinating and undertaking on-ground works.
+The intention of this plan is to provide objectives and that will guide vegetation management of the Bellarine Rail Trail.